scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

    a sequence of scope screen shots as the panning slider is from 0% to 50% and then to 100%. :label:`ThreeBandDesignCompare`

-Reasonable agreement is achieved, but a listening to music is a more effective way of evaluating the end result.
+Reasonable agreement is achieved, but listening to music is a more effective way of evaluating the end result.
 To complete the design more peaking filters should be added.

 Conclusions and Future Work